 Many phones will let you unlock your phone with your thumbprint or your face.
 This can be convenient, but may also carry additional security vulnerabilities, and it allows law enforcement to force you to unlock your phone.

 Encrypt your internet data

 Public Wi-Fi networks are notoriously easy to eavesdrop on.
-And even 4G and 3G connections have their security flaws.
+Not all mobile internet providers can be trusted.